System Requirements - Logi Info

 Logi Professional Services staff may be able to assist you with such a deployment, for a fee.
 However, we don't recommend any particular container over another and we don't certify that Logi applications will work using a container.

-For example, if you'd like to try deploying your Logi Info application to AWS by yourself, this blog post from dbSeer may be useful.
+If you'd like to try deploying your Logi Info application to AWS by yourself, this blog post from dbSeer may be useful.
 It includes a link at the bottom to step-by-step instructions.
 Note that we do not provide support related to this third-party blog post.